-Additionally, the recent federal CARES Act established and funds the Higher Education Emergency Relief Fund(HEERF) to provide emergency financial aid grants directly to students.
-IUPUI will be receiving federal funds to provide HEERF emergency grant awards directly to IUPUI students.
-The HEERF emergency grant awards will range from $700 to $1,500 at IUPUI, and will appear on Bursar accounts as CARES Act Grant.
+Additionally, the recent federal CARES Act established and funded the Higher Education Emergency Relief Fund(HEERF) to provide emergency financial aid grants directly to students.
+IUPUI received federal funds to provide HEERF emergency grant awards directly to IUPUI students.
+The HEERF emergency grant awards ranged from $700 to $1,500 at IUPUI.
 Like other grants, you will not have to pay the CARES Act Grant back if you qualify for it.

 Frequently asked questions about the CARES Act Grant

 Students must have filed the Free Application for Federal Student Aid (FAFSA) and qualified for federal student aid to be considered for CARES Act Grant funding.
-Automatic CARES Act Grants are being made to over five thousand IUPUI undergraduate, graduate, and professional students who have completed a FAFSA, received federal aid, were enrolled full-time as of April 15, 2020, meet specific low-income criteria, and are not scheduled to graduate in May 2020.
-IUPUI is also offering an application process for HEERF funding consideration for those that do not receive automatic CARES Act Grant funding.
+Automatic CARES Act Grants were made to over six thousand IUPUI undergraduate, graduate, and professional students who completed a FAFSA, received federal aid, were enrolled as of April 15, 2020, met specific low-income criteria, and were not scheduled to graduate in May 2020.
+IUPUI also offered an application process for HEERF funding consideration for those that did not receive automatic CARES Act Grant funding.

 CARES Act Grant are directed to be used for student expenses related to the pandemic and the disruption of in-person college attendance.
 Examples of expenses include food, housing, course materials, technology, healthcare, and childcare expenses.
 Like other grants, you will not have to pay the CARES Act Grant back if you qualify for it.